 List which learning outcomes are being assessed as part of this WPBA.
-Please include the numbers and text of the learning outcomes as they are on the learning outcomes attainment grid.
+Please include the numbers and text of the learning outcomes as they are on the learning outcomes Outcome attained? attainment grid.
+Yes No

 Under the following headings, how would you rate this doctor's performance at this stage of training?
 Below Expected Standard Meets Expected Standard Above Expected Standard Unable to Comment

 1 2 3 4

 Preparation

 Structure

 Presentation and Delivery

 Appropriateness of Teaching Aids

 Time-Keeping

 Answering Questions

 Obtaining Feedback